 - Garnishments and executions, and other related proceedings

-District Court also hears cases assigned by the Circuit Court on civil matters where claims
+District Court also hears cases assigned by the Circuit Court on civil matters where claims exceed $25,000.

-District Court also has the responsibility for all traffic violations involving civil infractions and misdemeanors such as speeding, reckless driving and operating while intoxicated.
+The District Court also has the responsibility for all traffic violations involving civil infractions and misdemeanors such as speeding, reckless driving and operating while intoxicated.